CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ## netq lcm del credentials

-Removes the access credentials required to upgrade Cumulus Linux or NetQ on switches using lifecycle management.
+Deletes the access credentials required to upgrade Cumulus Linux or NetQ on switches using lifecycle management.
 Run `netq show credentials` to obtain the profile ID.
 Refer to {{<link title="Credentials and Profiles/#delete-access-profiles" text="delete access profiles">}} for step-by-step examples.

 ### Syntax